corda/corda/docs/source/tools-checkpoint-agent.rst

 See also :ref:`Flow draining mode <draining-mode>`.

 * contacting other participants in the network where their nodes are not responding to an initiated flow.
-  The checkpoint dump gives good diagnostics on the reason a flow may be suspended (including the destination peer participant who is not responding):
+  The checkpoint dump gives good diagnostics on the reason a flow may be suspended (including the destination peer participant node that is not responding):

 .. sourcecode:: none